yblokh/pingmonitor/README.md

 # pingmonitor
-ping list of hosts and send telegram message when host down
+Ping list of hosts from file and send telegram message when host down